MagicVin/Virtualization-Lab/README.md

       2F  Hpervisor
       1F  Hardware

+* Type 2 Hypervisor
-3. If there is an OS present, and if the VMM/hypervisor operates as a separate layer, it will be considered as a type 2 hypervisor.
+> If there is an OS present, and if the VMM/hypervisor operates as a separate layer, and it resides on the top of the OS, it will be considered as a type 2 hypervisor.